casualsnek/cassowary/README.md

 A. Since cassowary wont launch without a user being logged in, try launching any windows application and click reconnect !

 ##### Q. Open on host or open host terminal does not work ?
-A. Make sure you have setup background service autostart ( logout and login is required after clicking on setup button ), You can alos try manually launching background service using ```$ python -m cassowary -bc ```
+A. Make sure you have setup background service autostart ( logout and login is required after clicking on setup button ), You can also try manually launching background service using ```$ python -m cassowary -bc ```

 ##### Q. I have found a bug/issue, have a suggestion or i have questions not answered here !
 A. Feel free to open an issue here !